Gas Regulators

 How Does a Gas Regulator Work?

-One of the best ways to learn how something works is to take it apart.
-In this easy-to-follow video, we disassemble a gas pressure regulator and show you how it works.
+One of the best ways to understand how something works is to take it apart.
+In this easy-to-follow video, we disassemble a gas pressure regulator and walk through how it operates.

-We walk through the basics of a Maxitrol regulator, the inlet pressures it’s designed for, and the internal components and their function.
+You’ll get a practical look at the basics of a Maxitrol regulator, the inlet pressures it is designed for, and the internal components that make it function.

-After watching, you should feel familiar with the internal workings of a regulator.
-Continue reading to learn what information you’ll need to size a regulator correctly for your application.
-Note: Stromquist does not handle tank regulators for propane (the first regulator in the line), but we do handle downstream propane regulators.
+After watching, you should have a better understanding of how a regulator works internally.
+Keep reading to learn what information is needed to properly size a regulator for your application.
+Note: Stromquist does not handle tank regulators for propane (the first regulator in the line), but we do support downstream propane regulators.

 How to Install a Gas Regulator

 Matt Koenig with Stromquist & Company walks through the recommended way to install and set up a gas regulator.
-Many troubleshooting calls we receive are caused by installation issues—not the regulator itself.
+Many troubleshooting calls stem from installation issues rather than the regulator itself.

-By following a few simple steps, you can install the regulator correctly the first time and save time, effort, and money.
+By following a few simple best practices, you can install the regulator correctly the first time and help reduce unnecessary time, effort, and cost.

 Important steps for a successful installation:

-• Install a drip leg and strainer to help prevent debris buildup in the line.
+• Install a drip leg and strainer to help prevent debris buildup in the gas line.

 • Make sure both the drip leg and strainer are installed upstream of the regulator.

-• During leak and pressure testing, relieve pressure from the drip leg or strainer to remove debris.
+• During leak and pressure testing, relieve pressure from the drip leg or strainer to help clear debris from the line.

 How to Properly Size a Regulator & What Stromquist Needs

-Share these details and we’ll help you select the right regulator for your application.
+Share these details with our team and we’ll help identify the right regulator for your application.

 Inlet Pressure

-Available inlet pressure may be given in inches water column, ounces, or pounds.
+Available inlet pressure may be provided in inches water column, ounces, or pounds.

 Outlet Pressure

-Desired outlet pressure can also be given in inches water column, ounces, or pounds.
+Desired outlet pressure can also be provided in inches water column, ounces, or pounds.

 Flow Rate

 Often called capacity, flow rate may be expressed in BTU/hr, CFH, or MBH.
-It’s one of the most critical values.
+This is one of the most important sizing values.

 Pipe Size

-Knowing the pipe size helps, but regulators should not be sized by pipe size alone.
-It often aligns with the pressures and flow you specify.
+Pipe size is helpful, but regulators should not be selected by pipe size alone.
+It should support the pressures and flow you specify.

 Type of Gas